 Compensated Absences - Compensated absences will be paid from the fund from which the employees' salaries are paid.
-Refer to note 13 for a description of the Fire District's policy.
+Refer to note 12 for a description of the Fire District's policy.

-Length of Service Awards Program Liability - For details on the length of service awards program liability, refer to note 9.
+Length of Service Awards Program Liability - For details on the length of service awards program liability, refer to note 8.
 The Fire District's annual required contribution to the length of service awards program is budgeted and paid from the general fund on an annual basis.

-Net Pension Liability - For details on the net pension liability, refer to note 8.
-The Fire District's annual required contribution to the Public Employees' Retirement System and the Police and Firemen's Retirement System is budgeted and paid from the general fund on an annual basis.
+Net Pension Liability - For details on the net pension liability, refer to note 7.
+The Fire District's annual required contribution to the length of service awards program is budgeted and paid from the general fund on an annual basis.

-Postemployment Benefits - For details on postemployment benefits, refer to note 10.
+Postemployment Benefits - For details on postemployment benefits, refer to note 9.
 The Fire District's required contribution to the postemployment benefits plan are budgeted and paid from the general fund.